Photographer & Web Developer: John Park

 How it all started

-1. I don't drink coffee every day.
-But I religiously drink coffee whenever I do anything that's related to photography.
+1. I am a coffee drinker Also, I religiously drink coffee whenever I do anything that's related to photography.

 • For example: If a customer schedule a meeting, I will come to the meeting with a cup of coffee in my hand.